Infoblox-PS/ibx-sdk/src_docs/user_guide/index.md

     We hope you enjoy!

-The `Gift()` Python class is a wrapper for `requests.session`, supporting the same HTTP Request methods that are supported by the NIOS WAPI.
+The `Gift()` Python class is a wrapper for `httpx.client`, supporting the same HTTP Request methods that are supported by the NIOS WAPI.
 See the table below:

 | WAPI Method | Gift Request Method | Description                                                           |
 |:-----------:|---------------------|-----------------------------------------------------------------------|